defi-wonderland/design-docs/protocol/fee-splitter.md

    the new fee vault implementations are deployed and the `FeeSplitter` is initialized.
    When operators opt-out, the `FeeSplitter` is initialized with a zero address for the `SharesCalculator`, effectively disabling the fee splitting functionality while setting up the infrastructure for future usage.
+On the other hand, when operators opt-in, both `L1Withdrawer` and `SuperchainRevSharesCalculator` are deployed on L2 for the `FeeSplitter` to use.
+   The `L1Withdrawer` will have the `FeesDepositor` address set, and the deployed calculator will be set as the calculator implementation on the `FeeSplitter`.

 2. `LateOptInRevenueShare` template allows chain operators to start using the fee splitting mechanism in case they initially opted out of it.
    Operators can choose to use their own already deployed `SharesCalculator` or use the default implementation provided, whose deployment will be handled by the template.
-The process consists of properly configuring the vaults to work with the `FeeSplitter`, updating the `FeeSplitter` with the new calculator.
+The process consists of properly configuring the vaults to work with the `FeeSplitter` and updating the `FeeSplitter` with the new calculator.

 With the introduction of these two templates, operators can deploy and configure the contracts in a way that is less prone to errors than executing one transaction at a time for contract deployments and configuration, and has the advantage of not requiring a Network Upgrade Transaction.